mcdope/raspberrypi-dev-environment/README.md

 The VM uses two networking connections.
 One for host-only networking with portforwarding to have a known address to connect to for setup.
 The other one for external networking, which will be forced as default connection.
 This uses a bridge named br0 which will be created by netbridge_create.sh when you run install.sh.
 It will autodetect your network connection to use for the bridge, but I only tested it with wired connections.

-Your mileage with WiFi, or even multiple, connections will vary.
+ATTENTION: WiFi is NOT supported since the network card in the VM is wired, the bridged devices needs to be wired too.
+This is because bridging happens on layer 3.

 ## Removing the network bridge create by install.sh/netbridge_create.sh